A proud history

 Over time our Member institutions have grown in size and diversified their academic portfolio.
 Education degrees are now just a small part of the many hundreds of course combinations on offer from across the full range of academic disciplines.
 Our institutions provide a wide variety of postgraduate study and research opportunities as well as new foundation degrees and degree apprenticeships, combining university study with learning at work.
 All our Member institutions have university status and the majority have Research Degree Awarding Powers.

-Our members are key contributors in ensuring that higher education in England and Wales is diverse and inclusive.
+Our members are key contributors in ensuring that higher education in England is diverse and inclusive.
 We have maintained our focus on ensuring we offer opportunities to people from all backgrounds who might otherwise not have access to university.